SS Nevasa: School Ship

 On 28 October 1965 she sailed from Southampton on her first educational cruise to Madeira, Tangier and Lisbon returning to Southampton.

 From then on Nevasa cruised continuously, taking a month off for an annual refit, usually in January.
 Voyages were to ports in the Baltic and North Sea, the Iberian Peninsula, Mediterranean, North and West Coast of Africa.
 There were also several cruises to the West Indies.

-Most Cruises lasted between 10 to 14 days, a few longer, providing over 20 cruises annually.
+Most Cruises lasted between 10 and 14 days, a few longer, providing over 20 cruises annually.
 They often originated and/or terminated at Southampton.
 Sometimes other British ports would be used depending on where the most students were coming from, as often the ship had been block booked by a certain educational regional authority.
 Venice was also commonly used as an origin port.
 Charter aircraft would be used to ferry passengers to and from the UK.
 Most passengers were British students, aged 11 and upwards but in later years Canadian school groups were often on board.
 For many British and Canadian students who sailed on her, this was their first overseas experience.